 - A Review of the initial draft.

-- About issues associated with change and the kind of effort is required at each stage.
+- Address issues associated with change and the effort required at each stage.

-- About modification in the current change process and its impact.
+- Address modification in the current change process.

 It is important to make the stakeholders realize the importance of the meeting and it acts as a reference point for future purposes.

-- Type of Message:- Here you have to fill what type of message you are going to communicate with the attendees and why.
-It will help you to get an idea about the objective of the meeting.
+- Type of Message:- Specifying the type and purpose of the message will give stakeholders an idea about the objective of the meeting.

-- Types of the audience:- Note down who is the target audience.
-It will help you to prepare accordingly for your audience and you can communicate exactly what is in it for them.
+- Types of the audience:- Defining the target audience will help you to prepare accordingly for your audience and communicate exactly what is in it for them.

 - Method of communication:- Today communication happens via multiple media.
 It would be ideal to use more than one method to reinforce communication.
 You can use video conferencing, in-person meetings, in-app announcements, emails, and team chat.